 - brand adjectives

-Brand is what you stand for in the minds of people you’re trying to reach, influence, and move to action.
+Who doesn’t want to sharpen their brand?
 Content is the best way to deliver on brand strategy and fuel your marketing tactics.
 My advice to you?
 Beware of monsters.
 Connect your brand strategy to your content strategy and then, offer a set of tools to those creating content.